rethinkdb/rethinkdb-rs/api/python/index.md

 ## [point](point/) ##

 {% apibody %}
-r.point(latitude, longitude) &rarr; point
+r.point(longitude, latitude) &rarr; point
 {% endapibody %}

 Construct a geometry object of type Point.
-The point is specified by two floating point numbers, the latitude (&minus;90 to 90) and longitude (&minus;180 to 180) of the point on a perfect sphere.
+The point is specified by two floating point numbers, the longitude (&minus;180 to 180) and latitude (&minus;90 to 90) of the point on a perfect sphere.

 __Example:__ Define a point.